Demagaa/js-frameworks/README.md

 2. Version compartment & uniqueness: implement checking if version history is constistent (eg. (1,2,3), where (1,3,2) would not be allowed)
 3. Document code based on practices within the team
 4. Combine latestVersion and previousVersion request params into single version
+5. More test scenarios
-5. Some optimisation & cleaning here and there
+6. Some optimisation & cleaning here and there

 # České zadání